• Skip to primary navigation

 In some ways, English is essentially difficult to learn.
 One reason for this is that English has a confusing spelling system.
 It is puzzling even to native speakers.

-The terms ‘dough,’ ‘tough,’ and ‘bough,’ for example, are all spelled the same but pronounced differently.
+The terms ‘dough,’ ‘tough,’ and ‘bough,’ for example, are all spelt the same but pronounced differently.

 This ‘-ough’ spelling is a holdover from Chaucer’s homeland, Middle English.
 The pronunciation was reflected in the spelling.

-Many of these pronouns have evolved over time.
+Many of these pronouns have evolved.
 The spelling, on the other hand, remained consistent.

 It is no longer used in British English pronunciation, just like the ‘ch’ sound in the Scottish word ‘loch.’